clawpack/doc/doc/amr_algorithm.rst

 The AMR code thus proceeds as follows:

- * In each time step on the Level 1 grid(s), the values in all grid cells (including those covered by finer grids) is advanced one time step.
+ * In each time step on the Level 1 grid(s), the values in all grid cells (including those covered by finer grids) are advanced one time step.
    Before this time step is taken, ghost cells around the boundary of the full computational domain are filled based on the boundary conditions specified in the library routine *bcNamr.f* (where *N* is the number of